kazuhiro4949/PagingKit/README.md

 # PagingKit
-PagingKit provides very customisable menu & content UI to layout and design.
+PagingKit provides customisable menu & content UI to layout and design.

 # What's this?
 There are many libary providing "Paging UI" which has menu and content area.